 WordPress is a complicated content management system.
 Even though you will not face any trouble with the system, sometimes you will have to fix things yourself to get the work done.
 Especially when it comes to the file and folder permissions, it is important to be aware of the do’s and don’t do’s.
 If you don’t do it now, you might regret it larger when a hacker gets access to your server and wouldn’t find any difficulties injecting malicious scripts to your site.

 If you are unable to upload images or videos, you will have to resolve the file and folder permission error.
 If you are not fixing the error, you will not be able to upload while drafting the content.
-You will not be able to create folders on the server including the inability to install scripts.
+You will not be able to create folders on the server, including the inability to install scripts.
 If you have given incorrect permissions, your site will be at a huge risk of being hacked.
 In this article, we will examine the steps required to resolve the file and folder related permissions.

 After setting the above options, you need to click the OK button.
 You have to wait until the process of configuring the file/folders permissions are completed.